 (That’s not to say that messages or content always perform the same on social as they do on other channels, but it is a way to get a quick read on customer sentiment.)

-Square Marketing and Facebook Insights allow you to see what’s working — and what’s not.
+Facebook Insights allow you to see what’s working — and what’s not.

-Facebook’s Insights tool gives you a transparent view into the details of how many people you’re reaching, how many are engaging with your posts, how many are following your page, and what percentage of all of these stats have been earned with organic versus paid and “boosted” content.
+Facebook for Business Insights tool gives you a transparent view into the details of how many people you’re reaching, how many are engaging with your posts, how many are following your page, and what percentage of all of these stats have been earned with organic versus paid and “boosted” content.

 Below is a sample of a one-week results roundup from Insights compared to the previous week.
-All of it — and then some — is readily available in your Facebook dashboard in detail.
+All of it — and then some — is readily available in your Facebook for Business dashboard in detail.